 DigA: Destroy Evil was created as a response to George W. Bush’s Axis of Evil military campaign, and you mention that it seems relevant now more than ever.
 How do you feel your work is recontextualized with Donald Trump and his love of military power?

 KB: The same issues that inspired me to begin this project 15 years ago, certainly continue to exist and compound into the hideousness of our today.
 The ‘complexities’ of the Bush administration and ‘that government’ seem sadly quaint in comparison to the colossal shitshow of our dark ‘now’, now.
 I continue to add new animations each month.
 I also take/hoard/landgrab the urls of all the caveman sayings that Donald Trump retches up and spews out into our numb and number lexicon and I redirect them to destroyevil.com.
-Things like ‘drainingtheswamp.com’, ‘delicatesnowflakes.com’ or ‘agreatgreatwall.com’ (and about 50 others) all point to the evil that very much needs destroying.
+Things like ‘drainingtheswamp.com’, ‘delicatesnowflakes.com’ or ‘agreatgreatwall.com’ (link no longer available) (and about 50 others) all point to the evil that very much needs destroying.

 DigA: If you were to put a sound track to Destroy Evil, what would it be?